 Comparable sales grew 4.1 percent at Tim Hortons and 3 percent at Burger King in the quarter, Oakville, Ontario-based Restaurant Brands said.
 On a constant currency basis, system-wide sales grew 7.4 percent at Tim Hortons and 7.7 percent at Burger King.

-Investors and industry experts have said Tim Hortons' coffee products can help Burger King chip away at McDonald's Corp's
+Investors and industry experts have said Tim Hortons' coffee products can help Burger King chip away at McDonald's Corp's <MCD.N> dominance in the quick-serve breakfast market, while Burger King can help Tim Hortons expand in the United States and abroad.

 Last month, the company cut some 350 corporate jobs as part of the post-merger reorganization.